When "unsafety" is a Good Thing

 So it’s easy to see several situations where “weak typing” is an advantage.
 When you want to print a variable to the console, you don’t care what type it is: you just want to see it on the screen.
 When you want to pull a value out of your query and slap it into an HTML report, you don’t care what type it is: you just want to see it in the browser.
 Yes, there are times when “strong typing” is going to save your ass by catching a bad paramater to a method call.
 But there are also plenty of times when all it’s going to do is be a pain in your ass.
 And not buy you anything.
 And that’s why “weak typing” is a good thing.

 And thus it is that lack of “type safety” isn’t nearly as unsafe as it sounds.
-And the time it saves you saving variable declarations really doesn’t enter into it.
+And the time it saves you typing variable declarations really doesn’t enter into it.